 High Risk: Such examples might be given including;

 - Crucial infrastructure putting the life and health of citizens at risk such as transport,

-- Educational or vocational training which may decide on the access to education and Professional course in a person’s life such as scoring exams,
+- Educational or vocational training may decide on the access to education and Professional courses in a person’s life such as scoring exams,

 - Safety components of such products (e.g. use of AI in robot-assisted surgery),

 - Use of AI in recruitment processes in the form of CV-sorting software for the purposes of employment, management of workers and access to self-employment,

 - Fundamental private and public services such as credit scoring rejecting citizens’ opportunity to obtain a loan,

 - Law enforcement which might interfere with people’s fundamental rights such as assessment of the reliability of evidence,

 - Migration and border control management such as verifying of authenticity of travel documents,

 - Administration of justice and democratic processing such as the application of law to a substantial set of facts.